 In order to understand biological information processing systems created by evolution, we focus on their (1) information theoretic optimality, (2) physico-chemical constraints, and (3) evolvability & self-reproducibility.
 To grasp such aspects, we are working on

 Quantitative measurement techniques for biological phenomena have made great strides in the past two decades, providing us with the data we need to investigate phenomena in detail and to test theories.
+Such new and unique data provides us with the venue for developing new informatic methods and theories.
 We are also developing a variety of informatics methods to extract appropriate information from these quantitative data and integrate them with theories:

 A close examination of biological systems let us find that even seemingly simple single cells possess breath-takingly sophisticated and efficient functions.
 Toward understand information processing in cells, we are working on the mathematical understanding of various phenomena in collaboration with our collaborators:

 How do cells sense dynamic environmental changes from stochastic sensory-receptive signals and select appropriate behaviors from noisy sensory information?

 Chemotaxis is the simplest and ideal system to address these questions.

 We are addressing the above questions by combining theoretical modeling, information theory, and optimal control theory with quantitative data of

 Cells actively adapt to changing environments by changing their phenotype.
 At the same time, cells happen to be adaptive in a population are passively selected.
 We are investigating how these two types of adaptation and selection lead to the evolution of cells and cell populations, using genealogical tracing in systems such as E. coli and phenotyping using Raman imaing in combination with theoretical models (Learn More).